OpenDSU/docssite/pages/advanced/SeedSSI (RFC-010).md

 ### Function sReadSSI.getEncryptionKey()

-Description: Get the encryption key associated with the keySSI.
+**Description**: Get the encryption key associated with the keySSI.
 To obtain sReadSSI’s encryption key, we decode its control substring in Base58.

-Returns
+**Returns**

 | **Name**  | **Description**      |
 |:----------|:---------------------|